Have your say

 Some of the Act’s directions include:

-- establishing an Anti-Slavery Commissioner
+- establishing an Anti-Slavery Commissioner to combat and raise awareness of modern slavery in NSW

 - developing a responsive approach to support victims